Early this year I wrote a blog about ‘Impostor Syndrome’. You can check it out here. I revisited it last night and am happy to report the following;

 I want to challenge you to acknowledge a struggle you have and then work towards making it better.
 Whether it is internal or external, big or small!
 Just acknowledging it is the starting point…

 I am Katy Murray.
-A believer, a wife and a red head.

 I love adventure.
 Any adventure.

 I've been to 48 states and 14 countries.